Hong Kong leader plays waiting game, protesters demand he resigns

 BEIJING'S DILEMMA

-China has dismissed the protests as illegal, but in a worrying sign for the Communist Party leadership in Beijing, the demonstrations have spread to neighboring Macau and Taiwan.
+China has dismissed the protests as illegal, but in a worrying sign for the Communist Party leadership in Beijing, the demonstrations have spread to neighbouring Macau and Taiwan.

 Cracking down too hard on the movement could shake confidence in market-driven Hong Kong, which has a separate legal system from the rest of China.
 Not reacting firmly enough, however, could embolden dissidents on the mainland.

-A strongly worded editorial in the People's Daily, the Communist Party's official organ, criticized the "Occupy Central" protests for being confrontational.
+A strongly worded editorial in the People's Daily, the Communist Party's official organ, criticised the "Occupy Central" protests for being confrontational.

 "And now, a handful of people are bent on confronting the law and stirring up trouble.
 (They) will eventually suffer the consequences of their actions," it said on Wednesday.